Grass and vegetation

-District, borough and city councils deliver urban and rural cuts on our behalf except for rural cuts in Epping, Uttlesford, Colchester and Tendring which are delivered by us.
+District, borough and city councils deliver urban and rural cuts on our behalf except for rural cuts in Epping Forest, Uttlesford, Colchester and Tendring which are delivered by us.

 We spray weeds in some urban areas to limit the damage they cause on the road and footway surfaces, it also improves the appearance and usability of the highway.

 We aim to spray the weeds twice in the growing season.
 The first spray usually starts in late April / early May but this depends on the weather and weed growth.
 We can only spray when the weeds are growing and in dry weather conditions.
 The second spray usually takes place in August.

 Some local councils may fund additional weed spraying in their areas.

 To kill the weeds we use systemic spray that once absorbed by a plant gradually kills it, including its roots.
 The sprays we use are safe to use on the highway with no lasting action.